DeniedAccessLife/KeyStrokes/README.md

 Program for visualizing the keys pressed by the user during the game.

 # Viev
-Window for displaying keys
+Window for displaying keys.
 ![alt text](https://raw.githubusercontent.com/DeniedAccessLife/KeyStrokes/master/viev.png)

 # License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.